Editorial Standards

 6. Affiliate Relationships and Commercial Independence

 Some Aiifi pages contain affiliate links.
-If a reader clicks through and buys, Aiifi may earn a commission.
+When a reader clicks through and completes a qualifying purchase, Aiifi receives a commission from the merchant or affiliate network.
 We disclose that relationship on-page in line with applicable advertising disclosure standards, with the aim of making the commercial relationship clear, conspicuous, and close to the recommendation.
 For the full site-level explanation, see our Affiliate Disclosure.

 We do not accept payment in exchange for a guaranteed positive editorial verdict.
 Sponsored placements, if ever introduced, should be clearly distinct from editorial reviews.